kanidm/kanidm/book/src/developers/designs/messaging.md

-Many of these messages will need to be internationalised in future, so we should avoid embedding text directly in our work, and only indicate or store "events" that can be translated to some kind of text based on user preference (like langugae).
+Many of these messages will need to be internationalised in future, so we should avoid embedding text directly in our work, and only indicate or store "events" that can be translated to some kind of text based on user preference (like language).

 ### Multiple Kani Servers

-Kanidm often has mulitple servers, so we need a way to ensure that messages are sent "at least once".
+Kanidm often has multiple servers, so we need a way to ensure that messages are sent "at least once".
 But at the same time we don't want to send the message _too many_ times, as this can annoy users.

 ### Different Messaging Requirements